FrhCode/vidio-subs/README.md

 # Subtitle Generator Setup and Usage

 Ensure you are using Python 3.10 for compatibility.
+Ensure That ffmpeg is installed on your local machine

 ## 1. Create a Virtual Environment
 ```bash